patrick-crawford/WEB422-Backup/notes/angular-attributes-directives.md

 Last week we introduced the notion of "Property Binding", ie: the `[prop]="expression"` syntax used to set the value of a specific "property" of an html element or component (configured using the [@Input()](https://angular.io/api/core/Input) decorator).

 Today we will expand on this idea and introduce "Attribute Binding".
 You will recall that not all HTML *attributes* necessarily match to DOM *properties*.
-Take "colspan", for example: If we tried to use "Property Binding" to dynamically set the "colspan" value in the following example:
+Take "colspan", for example: If we tried to use "Property Binding" to dynamically set the "colspan" value with a property in our component class:

 ```html
 <table class="table">